lawrencerowland/Data-Model-for-Project-Frameworks/P3M-content-first-framework/01 Governance services/03 Prioritisation/READme.md

 -Positioning, negotiation and repetition
 -Has to be done as a series of finite options with the nda with time periods.
 Doing them all at once may be a unnecessary complexification
 -Risk optimisation (incl. identify what needs to be done never to enter the critical stage of pressurised work)

+# Typical prioritisation needs (2016)

+Understand how practical trade-off decisions are made at Investment Panels Appropriate scenario planning
+Ensure the technology road map and asset strategies are supported by the portfolio Ensure that prioritisation decisions align to supply chain strategy Get the right cadence of prioritisation, which aligns to governance and sanction Ensuring that prioritisation decisions can be appropriately resourced, communicated  and recorded within an updated performance plan, in a timely manner